HannaSaffi/Closet-X/README.md

 **Closet-X** is a comprehensive digital wardrobe management application built with cloud-native principles.
 It helps users organize their clothing, get AI-powered outfit recommendations based on weather and occasion, and discover new styling possibilities from their existing wardrobe.

-### Core Value Proposition

-> **"What Should I Wear Today?"** - Get personalized, AI-powered outfit recommendations that consider weather, occasion, and your personal style preferences.

-### Key Differentiators
+### Key Features

-- 🤖 **AI-Powered Analysis**: Automatic clothing categorization and color/style detection using Google Vision AI
+- 🤖 **AI-Powered Analysis**: Automatic clothing categorization and color detection using Google Vision AI
 - 🌤️ **Weather Integration**: Real-time weather-based outfit suggestions using OpenWeather API
 - 🎨 **Smart Algorithms**: Color harmony and style compatibility matching
-- ☁️ **Cloud-Native**: Built with microservices architecture, deployed on Kubernetes
+- ☁️ **Cloud-Native**: Microservices architecture deployed on Kubernetes
 - 🔄 **Asynchronous Processing**: RabbitMQ message queues for scalable background tasks

 ---